Max Kretzschmar: Wealdstone

 On 8 July 2022, Kretzschmar signed for fellow National League side Wealdstone.
 Kretzschmar made his Wealdstone debut on 6 August 2022, getting two assists in a 3–2 win over Bromley.
-On 4 September 2022, he scored his first goal for the club, converting a penalty in a 1-1 draw against his former side Woking.
+On 4 September 2022, he scored his first goal for the club, converting a penalty in a 1–1 draw against his former side Woking.
+Kretzschmar made 31 appearances in his first season at the club, scoring six times.
+In July 2023 it was announced that he had signed a one-year contract extension.